Miso soup recipes contain miso paste. What is miso? It is a Japanese name for fermented soy bean paste.

 Photo source: richardmasoner

 You can also buy ready-made dashi packets or granules from major supermarkets.
 Follow the instructions on the packaging to make the stock.
-It is quicker and more convenient but may contain more salt and monosodium glutamate.
+It is quicker and more convenient but may contain more salt and msg.

 Miso is not just for miso soups.
-I sometimes substitute the soup packets in my instant or ramen noodle with miso paste instead.
+I used to substitute the soup packets in my instant or ramen noodle with miso paste instead.
 It gives a richer flavour and I am sure it has less monosodium glutamate.
 A pseudo miso ramen. (^_^)

 3 tips to a good miso soup